 Business energy comparison involves calling brokers rather than going to a website and entering your details, as you would if you were looking for a domestic energy deal.
-They will compare business electricity or gas rates for you, and then tell you the available business energy prices and deals that match what you’re looking for.
+They’ll then compare business electricity and/or gas rates for you, informing you of all available business energy prices and deals that match what you’re looking for.

 The best way to get a cheap business gas or electricity deal is to first check your existing contract to see whether you can switch without incurring an early exit fee.
 If you’re able to do so, get in touch with a business energy price comparison broker who will put together a shortlist of the best deals based on your business location, consumption, and requirements for you to examine.
 Once you’ve made your final decision, simply confirm the switch of your business energy supplier.

 Switching commercial energy supplier can be daunting.
 Learn how to easily compare business gas and electricity tariffs with our price per kWh guide.Read More